XavaDigital/ServerlessSaas/README.md

   }
 }
 ```

-This starter-kit comes with a set of Firebase rules and helper functions so you can easily protect your db.
+This starter-kit comes with a set of basic Firebase rules and helper functions so you can easily protect your db.
 You can see and manage the rules inside the `firestore.rules` file at the root of this project.

 When you make changes to the `firestore.rules`, make sure you deploy them by running `firebase deploy --only firestore:rules`.
 You can also access your rules from the Firebase console.
 Select your project, then navigate to Cloud Firestore and click Rules once you're in the correct database.

 ### Emulators

 ### Deploy

 To deploy your Functions or Rules simply run `firebase deploy`.
 You could also specify what you want to deploy, like `firebase deploy --only functions`.

 ## Environment variables